tlee10333/NashEquilibrium/reports/final_report.md

 Trinity Lee and Daniel Quinteros

 ### Abstract
-Nash equilibirum is the concept where the game reaches an optimal outcome and individuals in the game no longer have an incentive to change their strategy.
-Additionally, a nash pair is a pair of individuals who are are nash equilibrium.
+Nash equilibrium is the concept where the game reaches an optimal outcome and individuals in the game no longer have an incentive to change their strategy.
+Additionally, a nash pair is a pair of individuals who are in nash equilibrium.

 We investigated the local Nash Equilibrium phenomenon in social networks by simulating the Prisoner’s Dilemma Game (PDG).
 These simulations integrated two types of networks: Watts and Strogatz small-world networks (WS) and Barabasi and Albert scale-free networks (BA).